Nikoge/Statistics-and-Machine-Learning/README.md

     The course covers Python basics and more advanced concepts such as:

-     * Data structures
+     * Data structures.

-     * Functions and functional programming
+     * Functions and functional programming.

-     * Classes and object oriented programming
+     * Classes and object oriented programming.

      * Standard library and debbuging.